2nd debate, Atheism and Morality, 5th Round, Matt's Response

 Chad5: Your reply implied that by evidence I meant certain proof and also raised a number of possible reasons for why I might not see such a ghost.
 This misses the point, which is that there is a difference between lack of belief due to lack of credible evidence (which may reasonably support a working assumption that X does not exist) and positive disbelief due to specific evidence against X.

-Matt5: Your earlier statement about ghosts was that the reason you didn't believe one was there in the room with you was because you could not see it.
+Matt5: Your earlier statement about ghosts was that the reason you didn't believe one was there in the room with you was that you could not see it.
 I merely took your statement and analyzed it logically and demonstrated to you that your criteria for not believing in the ghost was insufficient and could even lead you to a false conclusion.
 This is nothing more than what the atheists do to the Christians who make arguments and assertions and claims about God.
 Therefore, I assumed it was perfectly okay to do that with your comment on ghosts.

 Chad5: Do you truly see no difference between an invisible ghost and a (large, unhiding, standing right in front of my apparently functioning eyes) purple ghost?
 (Extras added so we can stay on the point rather than getting sidetracked by hypotheticals about why I might not see the ghost.)